-In partnership with Princes Trust and as part of the Big Lottery Funded Talent Match programme Worth-it Delivered group and one to one coaching interventions to remove barriers to work and improve the resilience, confidence and motivation of NEET 16-25 year old’s in NW Leicestershire.
+In partnership with the Prince's Trust and as part of the Big Lottery Funded Talent Match programme, Worth-it delivered group and one-to-one coaching interventions to remove barriers to work and improve the resilience, confidence and motivation of NEET 16-25 year old’s in NW Leicestershire.

 In partnership with Loughborough College, Worth-it worked with several schools in Leicstershire to provide early prevention as part of the Bridge to Work scheme.
-Thr programme tartgeted young people at risk of disengaging in education and becoming NEET with poor mental wellbeing , lacking in confidence, motivation and resilience.
-We delivered our FIRST programme in Limehurst Acamdey, De Lisle and Wreake Valley Academy.
+The programme tartgeted young people at risk of disengaging in education and becoming NEET with poor mental wellbeing, lacking in confidence, motivation and resilience.
+We delivered our FIRST programme in Limehurst Academy, De Lisle College and Wreake Valley Academy.

 Loughborough College’s Bridge to Work programme led to the college being named winner of The Association of Colleges (AoC) 2013 Beacon Award for College/School Partnerships.